prasanthc/secret-app-web-client/README.md

 SecretApp
 =========

-an app to post your secrets
+a web client to post your secrets